 The “regime change” that just took place, while welcome, won’t mean much when it comes to hopes of economic development; unless it is accompanied by genuine democratic reforms.
-And we can rest assured that the authors of this palace coup acted in their own self-interest.
-Most certainly not in the interest of the people.
+And this is highly unlikely.
+Indeed, we can rest assured that the authors of this palace coup acted in their own self-interest; most certainly not in the interest of the people.

 Silence across Africa

-After this troubled former British colony finally obtained independence from the UK, Mugabe became the legitimate leader of Zimbabwe in 1980, This happened after Ian Smith, the self-appointed leader of a new Rhodesia led by a white minority government, was forced to give up and abandon his crazy dream of a sustainable white minority government.
+This happened after Ian Smith, the self-appointed leader of a new Rhodesia led by a white minority government, was forced to give up power, and abandon his crazy dream of a sustainable white minority government.
 Because of his critical role in the long struggle against the white minority government, Mugabe the Freedom Fighter entered the Olympus of Africa’s Great Men.

 South Africa did nothing

 And yet much could have been done to stop him.
-Especially after the end of white minority rule in South Africa in 1994, it would have been quite possible for the new African National Congress (ANC) leadership now in power in Pretoria to force Mugabe to stop his crazy autocratic rule.
+Especially after the end of white minority rule in South Africa in 1994, it would have been quite possible for the new African National Congress (ANC) leadership now in power in Pretoria to force Mugabe to stop or at least tone down his crazy autocratic rule.
 By African standards, South Africa’s economy is a giant compared to that of neighboring Zimbabwe.
-South Africa could have easily imposed its will on Harare.
+Had it wanted to, South Africa could have easily imposed its will on Harare.

-But no, nothing was ever done.
+But no, absolutely nothing was done.
 South Africa did nothing.
-The other neighbors also did nothing.
+Zimbabwe’s other neighbors also did nothing.
 The African Union did nothing.
 Ostensibly this silence about Mugabe’s gross violations of human rights was out of deferential respect for a “Freedom Fighter” who got rid of white oppression, this way gaining a special place in the hearts of all Africans.